In the Red Light: Publication

 "Red Light" was originally published in the November 1964 issue of Esquire.
 A partial reprint appeared in The Realist in June of 1965 as "Mailer on LBJ" in the transcript of a speech Mailer gave at the antiwar protest at Berkley on May 21.
-Mailer reprinted the essay in three later collections: Cannibals and Christians (1967), The Idol and the Octopus: Political Writings by Norman Mailer on the Kennedy and Johnson Administrations (1968), Some Honorable Men: Political Conventions, 1960-1972 (1976), and Norman Mailer: Collected Essays of the 1960s (2018).
+Mailer reprinted the essay in several later collections: Cannibals and Christians (1967), The Idol and the Octopus: Political Writings by Norman Mailer on the Kennedy and Johnson Administrations (1968), Some Honorable Men: Political Conventions, 1960-1972 (1976), and Norman Mailer: Collected Essays of the 1960s (2018).